comingofflais-com/LLM-Moderator-for-wpForo/README.md

 ## Support

-For support and bug reports, please check the plugin documentation or contact the development team.
+For support and bug reports, please create an issue, or create a pull request.

 ## License